-In a mixing bowl, stir together half the garlic (reserve remaining for zucchini), 1 Tbsp. olive oil, and a pinch of Parmesan (reserve remaining for pasta).
+In a mixing bowl, combine half the garlic (reserve remaining for zucchini), 1 Tbsp. olive oil, and a pinch of Parmesan (reserve remaining for pasta).
+Set aside.

 Cook the Farfalle

-Reserve ¼ cup pasta cooking water, then drain pasta in a colander.
+Reserve ¼ cup pasta cooking water.
+Drain pasta in a colander.
 Return to pot and toss with 1 tsp. olive oil.
+Set aside.

 Place a large non-stick pan over medium-high heat.

 Add ½ tsp. olive oil and Italian sausage to hot pan.
-Stir occasionally, breaking up with a spoon, until browned, 3-4 minutes.
+Stir occasionally, breaking up with a spoon, until no pink remains, 4-6 minutes.

-Return pan to medium heat.
-Add zucchini and remaining garlic.
+Transfer Italian sausage to a plate.
+Return pan to medium heat and add ½ tsp. olive oil.
+Add zucchini and remaining garlic to hot pan.
 Stir often until zucchini is lightly browned and begins to soften, 4-5 minutes.

-Add marinara sauce, reserved pasta water, cooked pasta, and remaining Parmesan to pan with zucchini and stir until completely combined.
-Stir in cooked sausage.
+Add marinara sauce, reserved pasta cooking water, cooked pasta, cooked sausage, and remaining Parmesan to pan.
+Stir until completely combined.

-Bake until cheese is melted and bread is golden brown, 7-9 minutes.
+Bake in hot oven until mozzarella is melted and bread is golden brown, 7-9 minutes.

 Plate dish as pictured on front of card.
 Bon appétit!